saltstack/salt-get-started/event/reactor.md

 sudo salt-call event.send 'my/custom/event/tag'
 ```

-This event will be picked up by the reactor and will trigger the
+This event is picked up by the Salt reactor and triggers the
 `customevent.sls` file you created.

 This guide has shown you some of the many ways you can use the Salt
 reactor to automate your infrastructure, the sky is the limit!